-Workflow coordination is key
+Workflow coordination is key in construction

 Asked how BIM improved the project flow, Grant Guerrieri, Senior Project Manager for Clark Pacific explains, “One of the largest challenges for pre-manufacturing is the logistical considerations.
-It starts with managing sub-components, the sub-assemblies and then individual cast units.
+It starts with managing sub-components, the sub-assemblies, and then individual cast units.
 We sometimes take for granted how complex material logistics can become, but Tekla [software and other Trimble solutions] help simplify these workflows so we can focus on the more value-add items for the client.”

 Guerreri continues by noting that model sharing allowed Clark Pacific to expand their workforce globally.
-“Clark Pacific has strong partnerships with detailing, structural design and project management firms in the USA, Canada and India.
+“Clark Pacific has strong partnerships with detailing, structural design, and project management firms in the USA, Canada, and India.
 Utilizing Tekla Model Sharing allows Clark Pacific to manage our workforce more effectively during the ups and downs of the construction industry.”

-This coordination meant aligning efforts across a number of teams, including Structural Engineer of Record John A. Martin and Associates, Architect Korth Sunseri Hagey, General Contractor Vance Brown and Detailer Support Pinnacle Infotek.
+This coordination meant aligning efforts across a number of teams, including Structural Engineer of Record John A. Martin and Associates, Architect Korth Sunseri Hagey, General Contractor Vance Brown, and Detailer Support Pinnacle Infotek.
 This necessary harmonization of teams was achieved by using Tekla’s BIM technology.

 To minimize miscommunication across contractors, changes flowed between the multiple software tools to meet BIM requirements from the main structural engineer.
 In addition, BIM data was leveraged for downstream processes as it drove a more accurate and timelier resource planning process.